arvados/rnaseq-cwl-training/CONTRIBUTING.md

 to forget how impenetrable some of this material can be, so fresh eyes are always welcome.

-## What *Not* to Contribute

-Our lessons already contain more material than we can cover in a typical workshop, so we are usually *not* looking for more concepts or tools to add to them.
-As a rule,
-if you want to introduce a new idea, you must (a) estimate how long it will take to teach and (b) explain what you would take out to make room for it.
-The first encourages contributors to be honest about requirements;
-the second, to think hard about priorities.

-We are also not looking for exercises or other material that only run on one platform.
-Our workshops typically contain a mixture of Windows, macOS, and Linux users;
-in order to be usable,
-our lessons must run equally well on all three.

 ## Using GitHub

 If you choose to contribute via GitHub, you may want to look at [How to Contribute to an Open Source Project on GitHub][how-contribute].
-To manage changes, we follow [GitHub flow][github-flow].
 Each lesson has two maintainers who review issues and pull requests or encourage others to do so.
 The maintainers are community volunteers and have final say over what gets merged into the lesson.
 To use the web interface for contributing to a lesson: